At Longmoor Primary School, we learn about History as part of our exciting challenge curriculum.

 Our Topic Wows!

 We love to inspire the children when they begin a new topic by having a topic 'wow' day!
-This may consist of food tasting, school trips, arts and crafts, making and creating or having outside companies come in for educational workshops.
+WOW days allow the children to instantly be hooked on the History topic and constantly want to learn more.
+They also provide lasting memories for the children of their time here at Longmoor Primary school, as they constantly recall activities and facts they have learnt from a particular WOW day through their school journey, that they will keep with them for a long time.
+WOW days may consist of food tasting, dressing up, school trips, arts and crafts, making and creating or having outside companies come in for educational workshops.
 See what we have been up to below!

 An Account from a Former Pupil.